antor44/livestream_video/README.md

 A: The absence of a precompiled and packaged distribution for "playlist4whisper" is due to the constant changes and optional optimizations in the underlying "whisper-cpp" Linux program.
 Providing the source code allows users to adapt to these modifications and optimize performance based on their hardware and preferences.

 Additionally, "playlist4whisper" relies on the included bash script "livestream_video.sh".
 This script can be executed independently, supporting accessibility technologies.
 It can also run on Linux terminals without a desktop environment and potentially be used as a server application in multi-instance and multi-user scenarios, making it versatile for various use cases.
 By providing the source code, advanced users can review or customize the programs to suit their specific requirements and environments.

+**Q: What's the use of the loopback ports?
+Could I see my videos from the internet?**

+A: Loopback ports are needed for features like timeshift, and for upper and lower video quality options.
+The application uses one port to communicate with VLC for information about the currently playing video, or is used by ffmpeg to stream video to mpv or smplayer.
+The loopback interface is a virtual network interface per user that by default is not accessible outside your computer, although you can configure your firewall and network interfaces to control VLC and transmit video outside to the internet using VLC's streaming option.
+However, this would not include live transcriptions, only subtitles.
+Nevertheless, there are some solutions to stream your entire desktop with decent image quality over the internet, like NoMachine.

 **Q: Some streams don't work, especially with upper and lower qualities, and sometimes timeshift doesn't work?**